Theft and Shoplifting Laws and Penalties in Washington State

 A person who steals property or services worth $750 or less is guilty of third-degree theft.
 This gross misdemeanor subjects a defendant to up to 364 days in jail and a $5,000 fine.

 A person commits second-degree theft when the value of the stolen property or services is more than $750 but less than $5,000.
-Punishment for such an offense includes up to five years in prison and a $10,000 fine.
+The penalty for this offense is a class C felony, punishable by up to five years in prison and a $10,000 fine.

 First-degree theft involves stolen property or services worth over $5,000.
 Regardless of value, stealing a firearm or motor vehicle or taking property of any value directly from a person constitutes a class B felony.
 A defendant guilty of any of these class B felony thefts faces up to 10 years in prison and a $20,000 fine.

-What Are the Penalties for Shoplifting in Washington State?
+What Are the Penalties for Shoplifting in Washington?

 Like many states, Washington's shoplifting laws (referred to as retail theft in statute) provide for both criminal and civil penalties.

 Shoplifting crimes carry the same penalties for theft (described above) based on the value of the stolen merchandise.
-However, penalties increase for special circumstances, where the defendant did any of the following:
+However, penalties increase for special circumstances, including when the defendant did any of the following:

 • left the retail store by way of an emergency exit